openebs-archive/openebs-docs/docs/ugcstor.md

 velero backup get
 ```

 During the first backup iteration of a schedule, full data of the volume will be backed up.
-After taking the full backup in the first schedule, then it will take the incremental data as part of the further schedule.
+After taking the full backup in the first schedule, then it will take the incremental backup as part of the next iteration.

-<h4><a class="anchor" aria-hidden="true" id="restore-from-schedule"></a>Restore from a schedule</h3>
+<h4><a class="anchor" aria-hidden="true" id="restore-from-schedule"></a>Restore from a Scheduled Backup</h3>

 Since the backups taken are incremental for a schedule, order of restoring data is important.
 You need to restore data in the order of the backups created.